lnginyard/lnginyard/README.md

                                                      👋🙋🏾‍♂️Hello World🌐🌎❗❗

-### The name is Lorenzo...Or you may call me Zo!
+### 👋🏾The name is Lorenzo...Or you may call me Zo!👨🏾‍💻
 **************
-#### I was born, raised and still reside in Washington, D.C., The Nation's Capital🏛🇺🇸❗ I'm an accountant, artist and now a jr developer who loves to learn things daily.
+#### I was born, raised and still reside in Washington, D.C., The Nation's Capital🏛🇺🇸❗ I'm an accountant, artist and now Swho loves to learn things daily.

-- #Open4Work
+- #Open4Work💼
-- #OpenSourceCollab
+- #OpenSourceCollab🫱🏾‍🫲🏼
-- #Looking4Mentor
+- #Looking4Mentor👨🏾‍🏫
-- #Looking2Mentor
+- #Looking2Mentor👨‍🎓

-##### <strong> Connect with me on LinkedIn: <strong>
+##### <strong> 🖇Connect with me on LinkedIn:🔗 <strong>

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://wwwlinkedin.com/lorenzo-ginyard/)